AmbassadorDoge/AmbassadorDoge/README.md

 ## Hi there 👋

+I'm Bryan, a hardware and robotics enthusiast!
+I'm a incoming sophmore at Gretchen Whitney High School.
+I'm active in Science Olympiad, FTC, and Hack Club!
+Currently, I am working on many projects that are funded by Highway.

 <!--
 **AmbassadorDoge/AmbassadorDoge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.